-You’ve gone and spent an exorbitant amount on that fabulous party dress and hey, it’s money well spent, you think to yourself.
+You’ve gone and spent an exorbitant amount on that fabulous party top or dress and hey, it’s money well spent, you think to yourself.
 Your ‘Grams have gotten more likes than ever and you were the envy of all your pals.
 Great!
 But now comes the real problem: It’s a new work year and that beautiful number will soon be neglected, gathering cobwebs in your closet for months — until the next party season, that is.

 Our suggestion: Put that dress to work and recycle it for the office.
 Before you dismiss this as a ridiculous notion, hear us out.
 It’s tricky, but not impossible.
 Here’s how to do it.